dashcommunity/proposal-dash-rpms/proposal.md

 ### Overview

-This is a request to fund the ongoing process of building, packaging, delivery, and maintenance of Dash Core code for the premier family of linux operating
-systems: Red Hat -- Fedora, CentOS and RHEL.
+This is a request to fund a very modest Dash patronage to help offset some of effort associated to the development and process of building, packaging, delivery, and maintenance of Dash Core code for the premier family of linux operating systems: Red Hat -- Fedora, CentOS and RHEL.
+I.e., "release engineering" for this family of operating systems.
 I have been building packages for this line of operating systems for approximately 8 months now and will continue to do so, proposal accepted or not.
-This is a plea to help fund my efforts as I improve and *expand* the scope of what I am already doing.
+This is a plea to assist in my efforts as I improve and *expand* the scope of what I am already doing.

 *...more detail...*